The Search Landscape Is Shifting

 How to Optimize for GEO

-Keep Content Fresh and Accurate
+- Keep Content Fresh and Accurate: Outdated data gets deprioritized quickly.

 How EchoDestiny Helps with GEO